Majorca: the biggest attractions (map, sightseeing plan, practical information, interesting facts)

 You can buy a bus ticket for a specific day earlier via the Internet: Palma de Mallorca: Hop-On Hop-Off Bus Tour [Click].
 The ticket is valid for 24 hours.

 Museum with a gallery of paintings and sculptures by Joan Miro.
-The studio was designed especially for him and the house where the artist worked and lived until his death.
+A studio designed especially for him and a house where the artist worked and lived until his death.
 Everything in one place.
+You can read more about the museum in the report from visits to the Joan Miro Museum.

-Former residence and royal fortress of round shape unique in Spain.
-Built almost 700 years ago, it is in great condition today.
-For many centuries used as a prison.
+A former royal residence and fortress with a round shape unique in Spain.
+Built almost 700 years ago, it is still in great condition today.
+For many centuries it was used as a prison.
+Read it more about visiting Castell de Bellver.

 A huge, gothic cathedral, classified as one of the most magnificent churches, thanks to the unique stained glass rosettes that create a unique atmosphere inside the cathedral.
 Twice a year, during important Catholic holidays (February 2 - Candlemas Mother of God and October 11 - Saint Martin), the sun's rays that fall through the stained glass window of one of the side aisles create an apparent image of another under the main rosette.